swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/introduction.md

-# Part 2 - Move to the cloud
+# Introduction

+Learn how to collaborate online using Git, a CI/CD pipeline and CML.